arctern-io/arctern-bootcamp/nytaxi_en/README.md

 #### 1.2 Data display

 The data set includes longitude and latitude of pick-up and drop-off locations for each taxi trip.
-We can visualize all these locations on the map with Arctern and keplergl to get better understanding of the data.
+We can visualize all these locations on the map with Arctern and kepler.gl to get better understanding of the data.

 Load the pick-up locations: